Who We Are

 Q: What role do parents play at Sola Gratia Classical Academy Inc.?

 A: Parents are an integral part of the community.
 They will rotate through as assistants in the classrooms as well as the playground for lunchtime.
 We also want to minister to parents when we can and be flexible.
 As a result, we are offering the option for those parents who feel “seasoned” in the classical model and are comfortable dropping their child off on the days they are not scheduled to serve, to do so.
 We welcome parents to remain on campus with us and experience the day with their child, as well.
 We hope this flexibility is refreshing for our parents and further enables them to pursue a scholé homeschool.
-Parents are expected to take part in the community wide learning celebrations, of which there are four scheduled for this coming year.
-They will take place on some days and some evenings Wednesdays and occasionally a Friday evening, to allow Dads and extended family to participate and see what the kids are working on and learning.
+Parents are expected to take part in the community wide learning celebrations, of which there are three scheduled for this coming year.
+They will take place on some days and some evenings Mondays and occasionally a Friday evening, to allow Dads and extended family to participate and see what the kids are working on and learning.
 Dads and grandparents, as well as friends and other extended family, are all welcome during any of our learning celebration days!
 Parents are a collaborative part of our community and their input is valued and listened to.

 Q: What behavior is expected of students during campus day?

 A: Students are expected to be respectful and ready to receive instruction from the Academic Mentors and assisting adults on campus.
 They are also expected to be kind to their fellow students, following the “golden rule.”
 We will be working on virtues community wide and hoping to further cultivate these qualities in our children throughout the year with many opportunities.
 Academic Mentors and the Director have discretion to require parents to remain on campus and revoke drop-off privileges for any given student, if they see a student is unable to demonstrate the required behavior for the community.
 It is suggested parents sign up for the community with the ability to be on campus weekly, in case their child needs them to be there more than is required for rotating in as a helper.
+In addition, we do require that students participate fully in our curricula and classes weekly.
+Students can be dismissed without refund, if they fail to meet our requirements for class participation.

 Q: Where do I buy the required textbooks for my child?